What is Performance Management?

 Element One: Goal Setting

 Goal setting is a process of establishing objectives that can be achieved over a period of time.
-This goals should be aligned with organizational goals.
+This goal should be aligned with organizational goals.
 During goal setting, it should be ensured that goals are SMART:

-- Specific, clear and understandable.
+- Specific, clear, and understandable.

 - Measurable and results-oriented.

 - Relevant to the goals of the organization.